-Global VAT Compliance offers a brief overview of VAT rates across Europe in 2021.
-These rates are updated monthly.
+Global VAT Compliance offers a brief overview of VAT rates across Europe in 2022.
+These VAT rates are updated frequently.
 Below you can find both standard VAT rates as well as reduced rates per country for all European countries.

 Standard VAT Rates

 |VAT rate in Austria||The standard VAT rate is 20%.||10%, 13%|

 |VAT rate Belgium||The standard VAT rate is 21%.||12%, 6%|

 |VAT rate Bulgaria||The standard VAT rate is 20%.||9%|

 |VAT rate Croatia||The standard VAT rate is 25%.||13%, 5%|

 |VAT rate in Cyprus||The standard VAT rate is 19%.||5%, 9%, 0%|

 |VAT rate in Czech Republic||The standard VAT rate is 21%.||15% , 10%, 0%|

 |VAT rate in Denmark||The standard VAT rate is 25%.||There are certain services that are exempt from VAT such as health and social care; education; cultural activities and more.|